The Complete Guide to Spondylolysis and Spondylolisthesis

 Rehabilitation for spondylolysis

 Athletes with spondylolysis should avoid extension and rotation motions when they are first injured, but should gradually start doing these motions again as they get better.
-Clinicians should also remember that although there is a bone stress injury in the lumbar spine, athletes use their entire body when participating in sport.
+Clinicians should also remember that although there is a bone stress injury in the lumbar spine, athletes use their entire body when participating in sports.
 Impairments in other regions can increase stress throughout the lumbar spine and should be addressed.

 The first phase of the program is performed in a relatively static and neutral lumbar position allowing for muscle activation and strengthening while avoiding undue stress on the injured pars interarticularis.
 The deep abdominals and lumbar multifidus are addressed.